1 Day in Ho Chi Minh City: A How-To Guide

 One of the most recommended options is the “Taste of Vietnam” package with Back of the Bike Tours.
 The whole trip walks you through 5 stops across different areas of Ho Chi Minh City, where you get to explore a whole new culture of Vietnamese cuisine that will surely be a pleasing sensory experience.

 The night is just getting started as soon thereafter a rich hot bowl of Banh Canh Ghe will be served.
-This dish may surprise some as it filled to the brim with noodles in creamy broth topped off with a huge serving of a sea crab.
-Moving towards the end of the tour and there’s still a lot more authentic Vietnamese cuisines to discover that many tourists aren’t familiar with.
-Lastly, there’s always room for desserts right?
-At the final stop for the tour, you’ll be treated with some fried pancakes or locally known as Banh Xeo, and coconut ice cream topped with dried fruits and peanuts.
+This dish may surprise some as it is filled to the brim with noodles in a creamy broth topped off with a huge serving of sea crab.
+Moving towards the end of the tour and there are still a lot more authentic Vietnamese cuisines to discover that many tourists aren’t familiar with.
+Lastly, there’s always room for dessert, right?
+At the final stop for the tour, you’ll be treated to some fried pancakes or locally known as Banh Xeo, and coconut ice cream topped with dried fruits and peanuts.

 The Must-Visit Rooftop Bars